*This post may contain affiliate links. Read more »

 ✊Vegan AND Gluten-Free!
 This high-protein chana masala recipe contains no animal-based ingredients or wheat products.
 This makes it accessible to eaters of almost any dietary preference.

-🐴Easy enough for a pony to cook blindfolded: Chana masala comes together in a snap, and you don’t need to be a super confident cook to have great results.
+🐴Easy enough for a pony to cook blindfolded: Chana masala comes together in a snap, and you don’t need to dry roast and grind whole spices, or to be a super confident cook to have great results.
 It doesn’t require a whole lot of prep or cleanup.
 No horsin’ around.
 Ponies cook this all the time on their magical pony island…

 ✅Tested and Approved Worldwide: Like every recipe on my blog, this chana masala recipe has been tried, tested, and loved by a group of dedicated recipe testers from all over the world.